ELD Mandate Frequently Asked Questions

 The electronic logging rule applies to most motor carriers and drivers who are currently required to maintain records of duty status (RODS) per 49 CFR 395.8(a).
 The rule applies to commercial buses as well as trucks, and to Canada- and Mexico-domiciled drivers while operating in the United States.

-Who will be exempt from having to use ELDs?
+Who is exempt from having to use ELDs?

 Specific ELD exemptions exist for: